Ardfinnan: Sport

-Ballybacon-Grange GAA is the local Gaelic Athletic Association hurling club.

-Ardfinnan GAA is the local Gaelic Athletic Association Gaelic football club.
-They were Tipperary county Gaelic football champions in 2005.
+The local Gaelic Athletic Association clubs include Ballybacon-Grange GAA and Ardfinnan GAA.
+The former is primarily a hurling club.
+The latter, a Gaelic football club, won the Tipperary Senior Football Championship in 2005.

 Ardfinnan Anglers have licensed fishing rights to approximately 15 km of river bank on the river Suir.
 Brown trout and Salmon can be caught in these waters.
 The river banks are maintained annually by club members who perform the work voluntarily before the commencement of the annual fishing season.